 – Good Morning my wonderful, little traveler! – she said

 – Gooood Morning moooom! – I said it while rolling my eyes

 – Are you ready for your hot chocolate? – she said it with a huge smile

 – I guess! – I said with a forced/fake smile as I was sitting up in bed

 We have a tradition in our family.
 Mostly on the weekends but all four of us had hot chocolate/coffee in bed together in the morning.
 My parents made the hot chocolate/coffee with whipped cream while my sister and I crawled under their covers.
 When they returned we all sat in bed and talked while sipping on our delicious warm drinks.

 – What if I don’t go? – I said

 – Well then you will throw away everything you have been working towards in the past 12 years. – came the reply from my mom way too fast

 – If you put it that way…- I mumbled under my breath while focusing on the melting whipped cream in my coffee.

 Even though she was putting on a brave face, I know she was sad too.
 She is my best friend and I never spent more than 3 days away from her.
 Now I was going to leave for 4 months to only come back for 4 weeks and then leave again for another 6 months.
 But we both agreed this is for the best and I really wanted to do this.
-I just wasn’t sure of it when I was about to do it.
+I just wasn’t sure about it anymore when it was actually time to do it.

 2007.
 August 16 – My New Ordinary